SLEEP TRAINING BASICS

 You can’t handle it

-Scientific studies have found that short-term, cry-it-out style sleep training is generally safe.
+Studies show that short-term, cry-it-out style sleep training is safe.

-It can cause a slight, temporary increase in cortisol, but once sleep training is done, those stress hormone levels go down more than in babies who haven’t done any sleep training at all and are still overtired.
+It can cause a temporary increase in cortisol, those stress hormone levels go down once sleep training is done.

-02 If there is crying every night at about 8 PM, then your child is probably exhausted.
-You may want to address a bedtime change
+02 If there is crying every night, your child is probably exhausted

-03 if your child is crying every night at a reasonable dinner time, then maybe they just don’t like your cooking
+03 if your child is crying at dinner time, they might just don’t like the food

-01 If your child is straining, then it’s probably the poopy diaper
+01 If your child is straining, it’s probably the poopy diaper